-All done and ready for some gravy, sauce, oil and garlic or just plain butter.
-When I first published this, I used some vodka pasta sauce on them.
+All done and ready for some topping like red gravy, oil and garlic or just plain butter.
+When I first published this recipe, I put vodka pasta sauce on my gnocchi.
 Yum.

-Please feel free to pin and photo to Pinterest or yum the recipe to Yummly.
-And leave me a comment.
-How do you like to eat your gnocchi, and do you prefer ricotta or potato gnocchi.
+Please leave me a comment.
+How do you like to eat your gnocchi, and do you prefer ricotta or potato gnocchi?

 - 1 pound ricotta cheese I used full fat